Arbër Hoxha: 2025–26 season

-During the 2025–26 season, he delivered several notable performances for the club.
-After establishing himself as a starter in mid-September 2025, Hoxha immediately contributed with a goal against Hajduk Split on 20 September and with an impressive performance helped his side to win 2–0.
+After establishing himself as a starter in mid-September 2025, Hoxha scored in the eternal derby against Hajduk Split on 20 September, helping his side to secure a 2–0 away win.
 He continued his form in European competition, providing an assist in the UEFA Europa League fixture against Fenerbahçe in a spectacular 3–1 win by Dinamo, where he was described as one of standout players.
 On 28 September, he faced his former team Slaven Belupo, scoring once and providing an assist in the first half as Dinamo led 2–0 at half-time.
 He was substituted at the break due to a minor thigh issue, with Dinamo eventually winning the match 4–1.
 His performances in this run saw him included in the “team of the week” in Croatia, with media outlets rating him highly.
+On 6 December 2025, he scored a stoppage-time equaliser in the 90+12' minute in another derby against Hajduk Split, with the match finishing in a 1–1 draw.
+On 19 April 2026, he won a late penalty to help Dinamo Zagreb avoid defeat against Rijeka, in what was his 100th appearance for the club.
+On 27 April 2026, Hoxha won the Croatian league title, securing the championship with four matches remaining after a 2–1 victory over Varaždin.
+On 2 May 2026, he scored against Gorica from outside the penalty area in the 5th minute, marking his seventh league goal of the season.
+On 13 May 2026, Hoxha also won the Croatian Cup after Dinamo Zagreb defeated Rijeka 2–0 in the final, completing a domestic double for the club.